jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 ### Shared Source

-Both the pipelines share the same sources, and they are refactored in a utility module.
+Both the pipelines share the same sources, and they are refactored in a separate module.

 * `Position` / `PositionCoder`
-    - The input text messages are converted into a custom type.
-Therefore, we need to create its type definition (`Position`) and register the instruction about how to encode/decode its value (`PositionCoder`).
-Note that the custom type is used in the output type hint of the `ReadPositionsFromKafka` transform.
-As the transform runs using the Java SDK, it fails to encode/decode the position values if we do
+    - The input text messages are converted into a custom type (`Position`).
+Therefore, we need to create its type definition and register the instruction about how to encode/decode its value using a [coder](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety) (`PositionCoder`).
+Note that, without registering the coder, the custom type cannot be processed by a portable runner.
 * `PreProcessInput`
+    - This is a composite transform that converts an input text message into a tuple of user ID and position as well as assigns a timestamp value into an individual element.
 * `ReadPositionsFromKafka`
+    - It reads messages from a Kafka topic, and returns tuple elements of user ID and position.
+We need to specify the output type hint for a portable runner to recognise the output type correctly.
+Note that, the Kafka read and write methods has an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
+We will use the legacy read in this post to prevent a problem that is described in this [GitHub issue](https://github.com/apache/beam/issues/20979).
 * `WriteMetricsToKafka`
+    - It sends output messages to a Kafka topic.
+Each message is a tuple of user ID and speed.
+Note that the input type hint is necessary when the otuputs are piped from a transform by *Beam SQL*.

 ```python
 # chapter2/sport_tracker_utils.py